sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ![image](img/14_central_question.png)

-If we take a look at the [semantic file](https://github.com/Snowflake-Labs/sfguide-build-data-agents-using-snowflake-cortex/blob/main/semantic_search.yaml) we can see that 'central' is not included as a sample value:
+If we take a look at the [semantic file](https://github.com/Snowflake-Labs/sfguide-build-data-agents-using-snowflake-cortex-ai/blob/main/semantic_search.yaml) we can see that `Central` is not included as one of the sample values:

 ```code
       - name: CUSTOMER_REGION